Academics

 The Junior School (JK - Grade 6) is a place to explore, grow, discover, collaborate, create and have lots of fun.
 It is the first step in the lifetime adventure of learning.

-Inspired by the Reggio Emilia Approach, we see our students as individuals who are curious about the world around them and have the aptitude and intellect to learn.
-They build a strong foundation in essential academic skills while discovering together.
+Inspired by the Reggio Emilia Approach®, we see our students as individuals who are curious about the world around them and have the aptitude and intellect to learn.
+We use fundamental concepts from the Ontario curriculum to build a strong foundation in essential academic skills, such as math, literacy and research, while learning and discovering as a group.

-Students enthusiastically dive into projects, working with one another and their teachers to answer questions and solve problems.
+Students enthusiastically dive into projects.
+They work with one another and their teachers to answer important questions and solve complex problems in real-life contexts that matter to them.
 They test new ideas and develop approaches using diverse materials and tools, both digital and physical.
 Master teachers enrich the experience by creating an inspiring learning environment.
 When complete, students present what they’ve learned to their peers, deepening understanding and building self-confidence.

 Our light-filled building inspires creativity and collaboration and makes learning visible.
 Student voices and ideas are everywhere, expressed through photographs, stories, sculptures, videos, paintings and more.
 Our walls celebrate the process of learning, inspire others and guide future exploration.